 Record Values Load Strategy

 For A, AAAA, NS, MX, and TXT records, Alibaba Cloud DNS returns all records that match the specified line.
-The local DNS server then selects one record to return.
-If the local DNS server returns all matching addresses, the client randomly selects one.
+The local DNS server then determines which record to return.
+If the local DNS server returns all addresses, the client randomly selects one.

 Round Robin